See which companies can help you send money to Nigeria.

-- You may also be required to enter an online code.
+- You also may be required to enter an online code.
 Some banks have an extra level of security for international payments.
 You may get the chance to print or save a copy of the transaction receipt for your records.

 Using a money transfer company:

 Register for a free account to use the services of the companies we have compared on this page.
-The registration process can be completed online, in under 10 minutes.
+The registration process can be completed online, in 10 minutes.
 You will be asked to provide your: